Page cover

 Production Priority

-The priority of this product in the Production table.
-Lower numbers are shown first.
+Set the priority of this product in the Production table, with lower numbers appearing first.

 7